Na’ini Social Services Department

 Burial Assistance offers financial support for burial expenses for indigent Alaska Native/American Indian persons.
 This program is funded thru the Bureau of Indian Affairs.

-Alaska Heating Assistance Program
+Energy and Heating Assistance Program

 Kenaitze Indian Tribe is dedicated to providing a drug–free, healthful, and safe environment.

 Hours of operation:

 Office hours are 8 a.m. – 5 p.m.
 (Monday – Friday)

 150 North Willow Street, Kenai, Alaska 99611 (907) 335-7200